 - Notate market research opportunities you’d like to complete and list titles of upcoming online posts.

-- Also, consider including costs and deadlines, and note the results of each activity for future reference.
+- Consider including costs and deadlines, and note the results of each activity for future reference.

 However you design your calendar, it’s helpful to keep the acronym SMART in mind, and create goals that are specific, measurable, attainable, relevant and time-bound.
 This will aid in developing fully formed and targeted marketing strategies.